 You can make a complaint about a UNICEF Australia worker who said or did something bad.
 A UNICEF Australia worker will listen, take you seriously and act to keep you safe.
 UNICEF Australia’s workers will respond fast.
 Immediately if urgent!
 Otherwise within one week.UNICEF Australia Child-Friendly Complaints Policy

 UNICEF’s commitment to safeguarding children is reflected in its global Policy on Conduct Promoting the Protection and Safeguarding of Children (CF/EXD/2016-006), which establishes internal measures to prevent and respond to child abuse and exploitation in its programmes and operations across the world.

 As part of the global UNICEF alliance, UNICEF Australia also takes its duty of care to safeguarding children very seriously and has a zero-tolerance approach to child abuse and exploitation.UA Child Safeguarding Policy

 This Code of Conduct is part of UNICEF Australia’s broader Child Safeguarding (CS) and Protection from Sexual Exploitation and Abuse (PSEA) strategy.
-It recognises and intends to address the power imbalances that can exist between staff/associates and beneficiaries, children and adults, and men and women, especially in development and humanitarian contexts.CSPSEA Code of Conduct
+It recognises and intends to address the power imbalances that can exist between staff/associates and project participants/stakeholders, children and adults, and men and women, especially in development and humanitarian contexts.CSPSEA Code of Conduct

 All representatives of UNICEF Australia, including its Board of Directors, staff, consultants, interns and volunteers, whether in a paid or unpaid capacity, should at all times maintain the highest standards of integrity and conduct, consistent with our values.Code of Conduct